Planning a garden for dogs

 Paving or mulch

 Dogs like to run around the perimeter of their territory and this wears away the grass and soil.
 You may wish to pave a path anywhere that the dog habitually runs or digs.
 Bark mulch is an eco-friendly alternative to paving.
 Cocoa mulch is toxic to pets.
 Pine needles will hurt the paws.
+Gravel can get stuck between the pads.
+Sharp stones will hurt the feet.

 Cement ornaments, statues, birdbaths, table and chairs, can make a garden look attractive while being indestructible.